-It’s been just over two years since Ottewell Terrace opened its door in the east end Edmonton neighbourhood.
+It’s been just over two years since Ottewell Terrace opened its door in the east-end Edmonton neighbourhood.
 The building added a whole new set of options for seniors living in the area, adding GEF Seniors Housing’s affordable apartments program that sees rent set at 10 to 15 per cent below market value in the area, and set a new standard for how GEF Seniors Housing approached new capital building projects.

 “We were already established in the neighbourhood with Ottewell Place lodge and St. Nicholas apartments,” says GEF Seniors Housing CEO Raymond Swonek.
 “So we knew we wouldn’t encounter any apprehension with affordable housing being built in the area.
 Rather, what we encountered was a lot of excitement and anticipation for this new building and that drove some really interesting conversations with the community.”